 Holiday safety is an issue that affects many Americans each year, typically from late November to mid-January, when families gather, parties are scheduled, and travel spikes across the country.
 Many people choose to travel during the holidays by automobile, carrying the highest fatality rate of any major form of transportation.
-In 2013, 343 people died on New Year’s Day, 360 on Thanksgiving Day and another 88 on Christmas Day, according to The National Safety Council Injury Facts 2015 Report.
+In 2013, 343 people died on New Year’s Day, 360 on Thanksgiving Day, and another 88 on Christmas Day, according to The National Safety Council Injury Facts 2015 Report.
 Alcohol-impaired fatalities represented 31% of the total fatalities.
-Before you and your family head out this year for your holiday travels, please take some basic precautions to ensure your family remains safe and injury-free throughout the entire holiday season.
+Before you and your family head out this year for your holiday travels, please take some basic precautions provided from our Mansfield personal injury lawyers at Gordon & Gordon to ensure your family remains safe and injury-free throughout the entire holiday season.

 Make sure to plan your route in advance and check traffic reports and weather conditions before you leave.
 Follow speed limits and remember excess traffic and congestion on the roads may mean you’ll have to travel below posted limits.
 Drive defensively and don’t respond to aggressive drivers: It’s far less frustrating to let an aggressive driver pass than to become aggressive yourself.